UnitedHealthcare alleges ‘flawed and illegal’ Medicaid procurement process

 “As set forth, the negotiation team did not specifically analyze the best-value factors in the ITN or Florida Statutes.
 Instead, negotiators built their own bestvalue matrix at the same time they were considering each proposal.
 Moreover, to the extent the negotiation team may determine the best value selection criteria, the negotiation team did not describe or disclose all of the additional criteria in its Award Recommendation, despite that the recommendation purportedly identified all of the best-value criteria that were considered, making them unstated and impermissible,” the petition contends.

-One of the more egregious claims is that the negotiation team violated the ITN by considering respondents’ evaluation scores during the negotiation process.
+In addition to these procedural concerns, UnitedHealthcare makes a more serious allegation that the negotiation team violated the ITN by considering respondents’ evaluation scores during the negotiation process.
 The ITN explicitly prohibits using these scores to determine the best value.
 Despite this, evidence from negotiation sessions shows that evaluation scores were discussed and utilized, contravening the ITN’s directives.

 “While it failed to consider and give preference to the best-value factors that the Legislature mandated, and considered other unstated evaluation criteria that it was not to considerthe negotiation team undisputedly considered something that the ITN expressly prohibited: the respondentsevaluation scores,” the allegation states.
 “Negotiators repeatedly discussed evaluation scores during their negotiation sessions with respondents, including comparisons of the respondentsscores.”